It is 4 years later and all I know is…it is hard!

 Laughing out loud for anything and everything.
 A way to let out emotions?
 Or is it the beautiful sense of humour that has always been there, that is just overflowing into laughter?

 The packing and unpacking.
-Is it not wanting to move, but to keep this emptiness inside, too busy from realising the emptiness?
+Is it not wanting to move, but to keep this emptiness inside, too busy from realizing the emptiness?

 The wandering.
 Is it to ease the physical pain?
 And if there is no pain, is it to ease the pain inside of you?